zxt9999/SafeCI-18/README.md

 ### 📥 Download

-Questions can be found in this repo: `data/json`.
+Questions can be found in this folder: `data/json`.

 Images can be downloaded from [Hugging Face](https://huggingface.co/datasets/zxt777/SafeCI-18).
 You will obtain a zip file (`data.zip`).
 Please unzip the images under `data/imgs`.